jeremyfix/deeplearning-lectures/Webpage/03-pytorch-gan.md

 You may recognize the usual binary cross entropy loss where the labels of the $m$ real data is set to $y^x_i=1$ and the labels of the $m$ fake data is set to $y^z_i=0$.
 This loss is to be minimized with respect to the parameters of the critic $\theta_c$.

-The generator on his side wants to fool the critic and therefore wants its samples to be considered as real data.
+The generator on his side wants to fool the critic and therefore wants its samples to be considered as real data by the critic.
 Therefore, it seeks to minimize:

 $$
 \mathcal{L}_g = \frac{1}{m} \sum_{i=1}^m -\log(D(G(z_i)))